 Call for Papers

-Household robots are still not able to autonomously prepare meals, set or clean the table or do other chores besides vacuum cleaning.
+For instance, household robots are still not able to autonomously prepare meals, set or clean the table or do other chores besides vacuum cleaning.
 Much of the knowledge needed to refine vague task instructions and transfer them to new task variations is contained in instruction websites like WikiHow, encyclopedic web sites like Wikipedia, and many other web-based information sources.
 We argue that such knowledge can be used to teach robots to perform new task variations.

-Submission Guidelines:
+Submission Guidelines

 • Knowledge Representation for cognitive robotics: The importance of linking object to action and environment information